marvinkreis/guut/templates/debug_prompt_new.md

 The test kills the mutant if, and only if, the test passes when executed with the **Baseline** and fails when executed with the **Mutant**.
 Here, failing is defined as exiting with exit code 1.
 This means that the test needs to result in either a *failed assertion*, an *uncaught exception* or a *timeout* when executed on the **Mutant**.

 This means that you have to include relevant assertions in your test, unless the mutant raises an exception or results in a timeout.
-Create relevant assertions based on your experiment findings.
-This is vital, as your test will be useless otherwise.
+If the mutant raises an exception or error, do not use a `try-except` block to catch it.
+Adding a `try-except` block that handles the exception means that the exception will not make the test case fail.

 Include a relevant docstring comment with a summary of your findings.
 The comment should explain what the test checks for and why.
 Include relevant findings from your conclusions.